 Chapter 1: The Outhouse

-I was greeted at Cody airport by Laura, the ranch’s Head Wrangler (more about Laura later….she’s truly amazing).
+I was greeted at Cody airport by Laura, the ranch’s Head Wrangler (more about her later….she’s truly amazing).
 In a HUGE ranch style truck that could’ve been straight out of an edition of “Monster Trucks”…”Oh Cool” I thought…so from that moment my Western adventure had begun.
 An hour later arriving at HorseWorks, I stepped out of the truck and did what the late Professor Stephen Hawking encouraged us all to do…”Look up at the sky, not down at your feet…” What I saw left me spellbound and breathless, the stars and planets and constellations in their millions were laid out above me, it was simply spectacular….thank you, Prof Hawkings.

 For those of you who grew up glued to Little House on the Prairie and the adventures of Laura (Half Pint) and her family…or Bonanza and the Cartwright family…”Blue Boy” in particular, then you will understand my delight in this next experience.
 Having woken up on my first morning, I looked up at the morning sky and gasped in delight!
 As every cowgirl will appreciate right now, a visit to the out house was required!
-With my boot, I swung open the wooden door with its perfect star carved into and did what nature intended.
+With my boot, I swung open the wooden door with its perfect star carved into it and did what nature intended.
 I finally felt like Laura Ingalls!!
 Here I was, outside in this perfect, rugged American West landscape, not a soul in sight, just the sounds of the silence, a bird or two soaring overhead in the vast morning sky, the horses shuffling in their corrals, the cows quietly munching their hay and me…in my boots and pjs.

 I’m crying now, as I look at the photos – over a stupid outhouse!
 But it’s not a stupid outhouse!
 It’s so much more!
 Nonetheless, I must move on to other aspects of my adventure, so check back tomorrow for the next installment… Chapter 2.